VictorVeraFrazao/VVBA/README.md

 Compiling was successfully executed on UNIX systems (Ubuntu 16.04).
 Compiler: GNU g++ 7.4.0
 The compiling might be accompanied by some warnings.
 These warnings come due to C++ version interferences but should not impact the compiling process.

+Since v0.1.1:
+GNU g++ compiling is now subprocessed and is not required to be executed manually.
 ### 4.2 Program execution
 Main program accessible via [Python3 Script](https://github.com/VictorVeraFrazao/VVBA/blob/workspace/CPPY_Network_Expansion_Framework/CPPY_NetworkExpansion_framework.py) execution.
 Execution on iPython shell console is recommended.
 The usage of Python IDEs (e.g. Spyder) might reduce the program's performance.
 ### 4.3 Output